Welcome to the website of Rotary International District 1250

 The event is organised by Lewes District Council & Sussex Police and has been supported for many years by The Rotary Club of Seaford.

 This year our club gave an addition cash gift to allow the competitors and helpers to wear new high Viz jackets which proved invaluable in identifying the school teams competing as over 800 children took part during the week.
-Also a new engraved shield was presented, for the first time, to Cradle Hill.

 The Lily Foundation, a Warlingham based charity which works both to raise awareness of mitochondrial disease and to fund research into the little understood condition has benefitted by £700 raised by students in the Warwick School’s Interact Club.